MedEntry UMAT Blog

 HOW TO USE HOLIDAYS TO IMPROVE IN UMAT

-With the year coming to a close, many students use the holidays to finally relax after a long year of hard work.
+Many students use the holidays to finally relax after a several months of hard work.
 For those sitting the UMAT next year, the road ahead can look especially challenging and instil feelings of anxiety.
 However, after taking a long-deserved rest, the holidays can actually be used efficiently and effectively to get ahead in the UMAT and obtain the score you need to get into your dream course.

 With the UMAT exam fast approaching in July, students often use the holidays as an opportunity to start practicing full length exams under timed conditions.
 Enormous amounts of mental energy, determination and positivity is required to sit a 3 hour UMAT exam, which is why holidays are one of the best times to practice, rather than attempting one at the end a long school day.
 At the same time, don’t finish all available exams during the holidays – pace yourself and do them at regular intervals until the UMAT exam date.